poorsquinky/resume/resume.md

 Summary
 -------

-Experienced technical leader with a proven transformative ability on information systems and architecture.
-Focused on thoughtful planning and building a culture of open collaboration.
-Known for building high-performing teams and creating inclusive environments where everyone's input is valued.
+Experienced technical leader specialized in transforming information systems and architecture.
+Skilled in building strong, collaborative multi-regional teams, with a leadership style that promotes a culture of continuous learning and empowerment.
+Strong, diverse and active expertise with advanced cloud technologies.
+Passionate about detailed instrumentation and innovation to meet strategic goals.

 Experience